 If we vote out it will make us poorer.

 If we vote in our economy will be better

-- Items proposed for consideration at the next meeting of Dispute Settlement BodyThe WTO Secretariat has circulated a meeting notice and list of items proposed for the next meeting, on 26 March 2019, of the Dispute Settlement Body, which consists of all WTO members and oversees legal disputes among them.
+- Items proposed for consideration at the next meeting of Dispute Settlement BodyThe WTO Secretariat has circulated a meeting notice and list of items proposed for the next meeting, on 28 May 2019, of the Dispute Settlement Body, which consists of all WTO members and oversees legal disputes among them.
 The meeting notice is circulated in the form of a document officially called an “airgram”.

-- Trade Policy Review: East African Community (EAC)The third review of the trade policies and practices of Burundi, Kenya, Rwanda, Tanzania and Uganda takes place on 20 and 22 March 2019.
-The basis for the review is a report by the WTO Secretariat and a report by the Governments of Burundi, Kenya, Rwanda, Tanzania and Uganda.
+- Trade Policy Review: Trinidad and TobagoThe fourth review of the trade policies and practices of Trinidad and Tobago takes place on 22 and 24 May 2019.
+The basis for the review is a report by the WTO Secretariat and a report by the Government of Trinidad and Tobago.

 - DDG Wolff: Now is a time of opportunity for the world trading systemIn a speech to the AIG Global Forum in Rotterdam on 21 May, Deputy Director-General Alan Wolff said that at a time of “stress” for the trading system, now is the opportunity to adapt the system to current realities and to prepare it to meet future challenges.
 He stressed that to respond to the G20 […]

 - DG Azevêdo: A system of rules-based trade is essential for growth and developmentIn an address to the French National Assembly in Paris on 21 May 2019, Director-General Roberto Azevêdo said that the multilateral trading system has proven to be essential for supporting growth and development globally.
 He acknowledged France’s vocal support for the trading system and stressed the importance of maintaining and strengthening the system so that […]